dhurum/sjparser/Readme.md

       If you do not want to provide any arguments to field parser, you can pass only string.

   2. Finish callback,  that will be called after object is parsed: `std::function<bool(T &parser, V &value)>`, where `parser` is this parser and `value` is a value that this parser stores.
 You should set it from this callback.
+     Returning false from callback will cause parser to stop parsing.

   `SJParser::SObject` has methods:
   * `T& get<n>()`: returns a reference to n-th field parser.